Patrice Lumumba: Legacy

+Within Congo, Lumumba's legacy became politically charged: student organizations, church leaders, and nationalist activists invoked his image to contest neocolonial structures and demand political reform.

 Historiography

 Full accounts of Lumumba's life and death were printed within weeks of his demise.
-Beginning in 1961 and continuing for several years thereafter, some biographies on him were published.
+Beginning in 1961 and continuing for several years thereafter, some biographies of him were published.
 Most were highly partisan.
 Several early works on the Congo Crisis also discussed Lumumba at length.
-In the years after his death, misconceptions of Lumumba persisted by both his supporters and his critics.
+In the years after his death, misconceptions of Lumumba persisted among both his supporters and his critics.
 (Note: Journalist Russell Warren Howe listed multiple popular "illusions" about Lumumba in 1968: "Lumumba was a radical revolutionary (his admirers' view) or a member of a Moscow- and Nkrumah-inspired conspiracy (his critics' image); he had broad national support and an electoral majority (his admirers); he sought to oust Western finance and socialize the economy (his critics); he was more 'African', less 'European' than his rival Kasa-Vubu (his admirers); he is a living force in Congolese politics, the father of Congolese nationalism (his admirers again).")
 Serious study of him faded over the following decades.
 Academic discussion of his legacy was largely limited until the later stages of Mobutu's rule in the Congo; Mobutu's opening of the country to multi-party politics beginning in 1990 revived interest in Lumumba's death.

 Belgian literature in the decades following the Congo Crisis portrayed him as incompetent, demagogic, aggressive, ungrateful, undiplomatic, and communist.
 Most Africanists of the 20th century, such as Jean-Claude Willame, viewed Lumumba as an intransigent, unrealistic idealist without any tangible programme who distanced himself from his contemporaries and alienated the Western world with radical anti-colonial rhetoric.
 They saw him as greatly responsible for the political crisis that resulted in his downfall.
-A handful of other writers, such as Jean-Paul Sartre, shared the belief that Lumumba's goals were unattainable in 1960 but nevertheless viewed him as a martyr of Congolese independence at the hands of certain Western interests and the victim of events over which he had little control.
+A handful of other writers, such as Jean-Paul Sartre, shared the belief that Lumumba's goals were unattainable in 1960 but viewed him as a martyr of Congolese independence at the hands of certain Western interests and the victim of events over which he had little control.
 According to sociologist De Witte, both of these perspectives overstate the political weaknesses and isolation of Lumumba.